tyuxie/ARTree/README.md

+# ARTree

+Code for [ARTree: A Deep Autoregressive Model for Phylogenetic Inference](http) (NeurIPS 2023, spotlight)

-# ARTree: A Deep Autoregressive Model for Phylogenetic Inference
+ARTree: A Deep Autoregressive Model for Phylogenetic Inference

 Before your training, please first construct the embeded training set of tree topologies by running:
 ```